 The proposed bullet train sounds like a dream come true for anyone who has sat in Southern California traffic.
 The trip from Los Angeles to San Francisco that normally takes six hours by car could take less than three hours on a 200 mph train.
 This dream of building a 550-mile line from north to south in the state could be derailed by money, however.

-As of January, the cost of building the first 119 miles of rail between Madera and Wasco has soared from about $6 billion to $10.6 billion, according to the Los Angeles Times.
-Currently, the price tag of the project is $64 billion, but the newspaper notes there is still an estimated $45 billion funding gap.
+The the cost of building the first 119 miles of rail between Madera and Wasco has soared from about $6 billion to $10.6 billion, according to the Los Angeles Times.
+The Trump administration cancelled a $929 million grant in 2019, and then COVID-19 pandemic hit, signaling further doubt about the viability of the project.
+Currently, the project is lacking at least $1 billion in funds to proceed.

 Bad Use: Boston’s Big Dig